denisix/wireguard/README.md

 ## Requirements

 - GNU/Linux host with a recent kernel (5.x)
-- Wireguard module installed using
+- Wireguard module: in modern linux it's already exists, so verify by `modprobe wireguard`, if no module install using:

 ```sh
 sudo apt install wireguard-tools